Garethderioth/unlisted-friends/README.md

 ## Roadmap
 * Use AVA for testing
-* Include coverage with nyc
-* Include codecov support
+* Include codecov or coveralls support
-* Include CLI when is installed as a global
 * Refactor code for use generators
+* Create a CLI version as another repository